xiaohua-luo/lab/contact.md

 ## Contact Information

 - **Name**: Xiaohua Luo, MD
-- **Email**: your.email@example.com
+- **Email**: xiaohua dot luo at gmail dot com
+--           xiaohua hyphen luo at 163 dot com
-- **Affiliation**: Visiting Scholar, Stanford University
+- **Affiliation**: Department of Hematology, The First Affiliated Hospital of Chongqing Medical University
 - **Field**: Hematology, HSCT, CAR-T, Viral Immunology

 ---

 ## Collaboration

-欢迎在以下方向开展合作：

-- 造血干细胞移植后免疫重建与并发症预测
-- 病毒再激活（CMV / EBV）与免疫重塑
+We welcome collaborations in the following areas:

+- Immune reconstitution and complication prediction after hematopoietic stem cell transplantation

+- Viral reactivation (CMV / EBV) and virus-driven immune remodeling

-- CAR-T 治疗相关毒性与长期随访
+- CAR-T intrinsic resistance and long-term follow-up
-- AML 新方案的临床与免疫机制研究

-如有合作意向，请通过邮箱联系。
+- Clinical studies and immunologic mechanisms of novel therapeutic strategies in AML

+If you are interested in collaboration, please contact us by email.

 ---